KarolinaObidike/User-Management-App/readme.txt

 - View your users
 - Enable/Disable your users
 - Test user login
-- Save and load users using CVS files as your database
+- Save and load users using CSV files as your database

 The system separates users into:
 - Active users